erizov/Professor/semester_4/lecture_15_testing_patterns/mocking/README.md

 1. Implement Mocking from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this algorithm to tackle real-world problems

 ### Short Description

-A software testing algorithm that validates the correctness and quality of code implementations.
+A software testing approach that validates the correctness and quality of code implementations.
 Addresses bug detection, quality assurance, and value estimation prevention.
 Example: Writing unit tests to verify that a sorting function correctly sorts arrays.
 Operates by executing code with test inputs, comparing actual outputs with expected results, and reporting discrepancies.

 **Key Characteristics:**
 - **Time Complexity**: Varies